El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 Right.

-Desperate for change from what?
+Desperate for change.

 From eight years of Obama?

-The government's let them down.
+The government's let them down?

 Yeah, but they're not depending on the government.